TalkingQuickly/talkingquickly.github.io/about.md

-I'm the author of <a href="https://leanpub.com/deploying_rails_applications" target="_blank">Reliably Deploying Rails Applications</a> which covers how to deploy medium sized Rails Applications in an easy, scalable fashion and <a href="https://www.youtube.com/watch?v=hTofBnxyBUU" target="_blank">spoke at Railsconf 2014</a> on this topic.
-I'll be speaking at Railsconf 2015 on how Docker can be tightly integrated with Rails to do far more interesting things than just deployment.
+I'm the author of <a href="https://leanpub.com/deploying_rails_applications" target="_blank">Reliably Deploying Rails Applications</a> which covers how to deploy medium sized Rails Applications in an easy, scalable fashion and <a href="/deploying_rails/" target="_blank">spoke at Railsconf 2014</a> on this topic.
+I spoke at <a href="/railsconf2015/">Railsconf 2015</a> on how Docker can be tightly integrated with Rails to do far more interesting things than just deployment.

 I work with the excellent Huw Walters and Rebecca Collins on <a href="http://www.makeitwithcode.com/" target="_blank">Make It With Code</a>, a project to help none developers to learn to <a href="/2014/01/teaching-people-to-code/" target="_blank">create useful things with code</a>.